 Pumpkin Spice Latte Cupcakes

-Fall is my favorite season, and it slowly is becoming synonymous with pumpkin spice season.
+Fall is my favorite season, and it is definitely at the point of being synonymous with pumpkin spice season.
 Since 2003, the Pumpkin Spice Latte has become an iconic drink that screams, and tastes, fall!
 Since that craze, everything is coming up pumpkin spice!
-Check out my Pumpkin Sweet Rolls or Puff Pastry with Pumpkin Filling.
+And with these cupcakes, you can get all of the flavors of the popular drink in a cupcake form.

-There are a couple of distinctive ingredients in this fantastic cupcake recipe and the first is espresso powder.
-I really wanted this cupcake to be reminiscent of an actual pumpkin spice latte, so I knew that coffee had to be incorporated somehow!
-The espresso powder is the perfect way to do that, as it enhances the pumpkin flavor while adding its own unique charm.
+Espresso Powder: I really wanted this cupcake to be reminiscent of an actual pumpkin spice latte, so I knew that coffee had to be incorporated somehow!
+The espresso powder is the perfect way to do that, as it enhances the pumpkin flavor while adding its own unique charm to both the cupcake and the buttercream.

-The other fun ingredient is pumpkin pie spice.
-This is basically the perfectly formulated blend of all those amazing fall spices, like nutmeg, ginger, cloves, and cinnamon.
-Make your own Homemade Pumpkin Pie Spice to have on hand for all your Fall recipes!
-And, of course, I couldn’t have a cupcake without frosting!
+Pumpkin Pie Spice: This is basically the perfectly formulated blend of all those amazing fall spices, like nutmeg, ginger, cloves, and cinnamon.
+Make your own homemade pumpkin pie spice on hand for all your Fall recipes!

 Pumpkin Spice Latte Cupcakes